lsaravia/CriticalGlobalForest/CriticalGF.md

 2. Pacific Northwest National Laboratory, Joint Global Change Research Institute at the University of Maryland–College Park, 5825 University Research Court #3500, College Park, MD 20740, USA

-3. Corresponding author e-mail: <lsaravia@ungs.edu.ar>
+3. Corresponding author e-mail: <lsaravia@campus.ungs.edu.ar>

 **keywords**: Forest fragmentation, early warning signals, percolation, power-laws, MODIS, critical transitions

 **Running title**: Critical fragmentation in global forest

-**Author contributions**: LAS designed the study, SRD LAS performed modelling work, BBl review methods, and LAS SRD BBL wrote the manuscript
+**Author contributions**: LAS designed the study, SRD LAS performed modelling work, BBL review methods, and LAS SRD BBL wrote the manuscript

-**Data availability**: all the raw data is from public repositories, the data supporting the results is archived at figshare public repository and the data DOI is included at in the article..
+**Data availability**: all the raw data is from public repositories, the data supporting the results is archived at figshare public repository and the data DOI is included at in the article.

 **Competing interests**: The author(s) declare no competing interests.

 \newpage